Andymanes/Project-2-Confession/README.md

 Your vulnerability will help encourage others to face with courage those actions that they perceive as shameful.

+This site/project is based on the postsecret.com, where people send their secrets and get help from others.

 What is it?:
 Users (ananymous) will have the opportunity to create their own confessions as well as comment on other confessions.